tylerlantern/Fixsy-iOS-Vanilla/README.md

 The `Router` is the navigation graph that holds all view navigation implementations in `RouterLive`.
 The graph is self-explanatory, providing a clear overview of the navigation flow throughout the app.
 Reviewing it will give you a big-picture understanding of how views are navigated in the application.

-# Modular At Ease

-The project template is designed to keep things simple and minimal.
-You can adapt it to various architectural patterns like **MVVM**, **MVC**, or **Clean Architecture**.
-However, it is recommended to stick with a lightweight, vanilla approach similar to **React**.

-For additional insights, check this [discussion on the Apple Developer forums](https://forums.developer.apple.com/forums/thread/699003?page=2).